-- have a minimum of three years of full-time work experience. - have graduated from high school or earned a GED.
+- have graduated from high school or earned a GED.
 Successful completion of some college coursework is strongly suggested prior to entering an accelerated program, but not required. - have writing ability sufficient for success in an accelerated academic program.
 Writing is an essential component of this program.
 Applicants will be asked to write an essay that demonstrates their ability to write clearly, use proper grammar and organize their writing into correct compositional expression. - have the time to devote to their coursework.
 Course requirements in a five-week accelerated class can be as high as 20 hours per week.